Unemployment Insurance Handbook for Employers (UCB-201-P)

 For example, there is a presumption that a worker is an employee, not an independent contractor, unless the business proves to the department that the worker is not an employee.
 Therefore, it is the employer's burden to prove that the worker is not an employee.

 If the appellant (the employer or business) does not attend the hearing, then the appeal is dismissed.
 The determination remains in effect and becomes final (unless good cause for failing to appear is shown).
-The ALJ will wait 15 minutes before dismissing the appeal.
+The appeal tribunal will wait 10 minutes before dismissing the appeal.

 If the respondent, the department, does not attend the hearing, it gives up the chance to present evidence and testimony at the hearing (unless good cause for failing to appear is shown).
-The ALJ will wait five minutes before proceeding with the hearing without the respondent.
+The appeal tribunal will wait 10 minutes before proceeding with the hearing without the respondent.

 A person’s illness, an accident, or unexpected circumstances that would prevent a person from being able to attend a hearing may be good cause.
 Forgetting about the hearing, writing the wrong date on your calendar, getting lost, or getting stuck in traffic generally are not considered to be good cause.

-After the hearing, the ALJ will review the testimony and the exhibits received at the hearing, decide how the unemployment insurance law applies to the facts, and issue a written decision.
-The ALJ's decision, also called an Appeal Tribunal Decision or ATD, will be based solely on the evidence presented at the hearing.
-The ALJ’s decision can change the ruling made in the determination.
+After the hearing, the appeal tribunal will review the testimony and the exhibits received at the hearing, decide how the unemployment insurance law applies to the facts, and issue a written decision.
+The Appeal Tribunal Decision or ATD, will be based solely on the evidence presented at the hearing.
+The appeal tribunal’s decision can change the ruling made in the determination.

-A copy of the ALJ's decision will be mailed to you or your representative.
+A copy of the appeal tribunal's decision will be mailed to you or your representative.
 If you haven’t received a decision within 60 days, please contact the hearing office.
-This is important because, if the mail was misdirected, you could miss the deadline to appeal the ALJ’s decision.
+This is important because, if the mail was misdirected, you could miss the deadline to appeal the appeal tribunal’s decision.